A quick guide to Game of the Scene

 Christine: Oh my God.
 In the movies these inspiring speeches are so much less contrived!

-Blog by Liam Brennan, who is teaching Hoopla’s Game of the Scene course online during lockdown.
+Blog by Liam Brennan, who is teaching Hoopla’s Game of the Scene course.